jillusc/Forum20_React/README.md

 This is an application where visitors can explore 20th century artworks and enrich their knowledge of this vast, diverse and culturally significant era.
 Members can view contributions from others and create their own posts, sharing their favourite images and showcasing their favourite artists.
 An option to control post visibility is offered.
 A search bar enables the fetching of customised content.
 Additionally, users can engage with the forum20 community by submitting comments on posts and starting or joining a conversation.
 Further features that enhance social interaction are the ability to easily 'like' a post, and to connect with other members by clicking a 'follow' button.
 Members' profile pages contain pertinent information including an optional bio.

- - User Registration and Authentication: users can sign up, log in and out, and manage their profiles securely.
+ - User Registration and Authentication: users can sign up, log in and out and manage their profiles securely.
  - CRUD Functionality: registered users have the freedom to create, read, update and delete all of their individual contributions to the platform.
  - User Profiles: each registered user has a Profile page displaying their name, avatar, bio section and their submitted posts.
  - Admin Panel: through the Django admin panel, admin personnel have control to manage user accounts and site content.
  - JSON Web Tokens: JWT's are utilised to maintain user sessions securely, allowing users to remain logged in until they choose to log out.

  - React architecture: UX is enhanced by use of the following features of React:
-    - Components: React's modular approach enables faster development and consistency
+    - Components: React's modular approach enables faster development and ensures consistency across the interface
     - Rendering: the Virtual DOM ensures quick updates, leading to smoother interactions
     - State Management: React's built-in state management tools keep UIs up-to-date with minimal code
     - Routing: React Router enables seamless navigation without page reloads, offering users a structured and intuitive browsing experience
-    - Infinite Scroll: implemented for effortless browsing, loading content dynamically without navigating to a different page.
+    - Infinite Scroll: implemented for effortless browsing, loading content dynamically without the need to navigate to a different page.

 ### Features to implement